Spades

 Cutting Spades

-Cutting-inThe process of cutting up a whale and removing the blubber and baleen (whalebone) was called cutting in, and was accomplished by the use of several types of spades, each intended for a specific function.
-When cutting in, the officers using the spades were positioned on a stage, or planks, rigged above the whale that was tied alongside the starboard side of the whaleship, flukes forward.
-The earliest form of cutting stage was merely a spruce plank twelve inches wide suspended over the the side of the vessel by ropes.
-The plank was positioned forward of the gangway on one end and aft of it on the other.
-The lengths of the planks varied with the size of the whaleship.
-This simple type of cutting stage was replaced by the outrigger stage about the time of the Civil War, although they were sometimes used in addition to the outrigger stage after that time.
-The outrigger stage was an eighteen inch wide plank about twenty feet long braced out from the side of the whaleship by boards about ten feet long, either tied or bolted to the ends of the stage.
-The officers stood on
+Cutting-inThe process of cutting up a whale and removing the blubber and baleen (whalebone) was known as cutting in.
+This was achieved with several types of spades, each designed for a specific function.
+During cutting in, officers using the spades stood on a stage or planks rigged above the whale, which was tied alongside the starboard side of the whaleship with its flukes forward.
+Initially, the cutting stage was simply a twelve-inch-wide spruce plank suspended over the vessel's side by ropes.
+Positioned forward of the gangway at one end and aft of it on the other, these planks varied in length depending on the whaleship's size.
+This simple stage was eventually replaced by the outrigger stage around the Civil War era, though the simple stage continued to be used alongside the outrigger stage.
+The outrigger stage was an eighteen-inch-wide plank about twenty feet long, braced out from the side of the whaleship by boards about ten feet long, tied or bolted to the ends of the stage.
+Officers stood on this stage, facing the whaleship to cut the whale lying between the stage and the vessel.
+For safety, a rope was suspended on iron poles about three feet high along the inboard length of the stage.
+The entire outrigger was suspended by tackle from davits or the mast and hoisted up vertically when not in use.

 Cutting in, ca 1905.
 Note outrigger planks and safety ropes.